chrisji/TwitterUserMetaScraper/README.md

 - [X] 5 friend (following) sample

 ## Usage
-1. Install Beautiful Soup: `pip install beautifulsoup4`.
+1. Install Beautiful Soup: `pip install beautifulsoup4`
-2. Add user ids to `input/user_id_list.txt`, one per line.
+2. Add user ids to `input/ids.txt`, one per line
-3. Run scrape.py
+3. Run scrape.py (or use the `TwitterMetaScraper` class as you wish!)

 ## Output
-- A file containing a list of user attributes represented in json
+- A file containing a list of user attributes represented in JSON
 - See the output directory for more details

-###Example entry for a user:
+### Example entry for a user:
 ```json
 {
   "id": "783214",